Naseby Information Centre

 Fishing

 Within the forest, there are two dams, which are good for trout fishing.
 Coalpit Dam is especially good for children, due to its location and shallow waters.
 It is open all year round and often receives a welcome top up of trout from Fish and Game Otago.
-You will need a licence, and it’s recommended you secure that before you arrive.
-The nearest agency is the Ranfurly Visitor Centre.
+You will need a licence, and it is recommended you secure that before you arrive.

 Gold Panning